-All staff, students and parents will be informed of the procedures to follow if bullying arises.
+All staff, students and parents will be informed of the policy and the procedures to follow if bullying arises.

 The policy applies to all students whilst on the college roll irrespective of whether the bullying takes place on or off College premises.